 5. Road transport to cold storage at Avonmouth.

 Further details on Tesco’s poor record on food miles can be found in articles: "From here to eternity: 340-mile journey for clotted cream made two miles away".
 Guardian, 3rd Sep 2010 and "Tesco criticised for selling Peruvian asparagus in British home of the vegetable".
-Daily Telegraph, 11th May, 2010.
+Daily Telegraph, 11th May, 2010.7.
+Tesco’s supporters have put forward the widening of the bridge as being a reason to accept the development.

 In fact there is to be no widening – which presumably means that this is a reason for the application to be rejected.
 WCC said in their public meeting at the High School that they have their ‘hands tied’ by English Heritage whose duty it is to police the bridge in accordance with its status as a unique Scheduled Ancient Monument.